 It’s time again to start stocking up on school supplies for the upcoming school year.
 Unfortunately, back-to-school shopping can be expensive, especially if you’re unprepared.
 With the cost of education continuing to rise, saving money wherever you can is more important than ever.
-Luckily, you can follow a few simple tips to ensure you get the best deals and save as much money as possible on your back-to-school shopping.
+Luckily for you, we’re sharing a few simple back to school shopping tips to help you get the best deals and save as much money as possible this year.

 Comb Through Your Current Supplies

 Before you even start shopping for new supplies, take inventory of what you already have.
-You may be surprised at how much you have on hand from previous years.
-Go through your desk, children’s older backpacks, and any other storage areas where you keep your school supplies and set aside anything that can be reused.
+It may surprise you at how much you have on hand from previous years.
+Go through your desk, children’s older backpacks, and any other storage areas where you keep your school supplies.
+Then, set aside anything that can be reused.
 For example, many teachers send pencil boxes and personal notebooks back home with the kids after the school year is complete.
 Not only will these reusable items save you money, but they’ll also help reduce the amount of waste you produce.

 Check The Dollar Store